ABOUT MIDDLE, HIGH SCHOOL & POST-SECONDARY SCHOOL PROGRAMS

 Utilizing standards-based dance education workbooks, interactive teacher resources, movement exercises and activities taught by our professional teaching artists, we assist educators in helping students of all ages strengthen their academic performance while increasing their awareness, knowledge and utilization of dance and the arts.

 All Community Engagement programs can offer an arts integration experience and feature an engaging interactive demonstration component that is tailored to the age of the scheduled audience.
-Programs are available September through May.

 Taking the Next Step & Reaching Higher —Touring and School Programs for Middle School, High School & Post-Secondary Students

 This unique arts education program utilizes classical and contemporary dance, drama, music and the visual arts to promote a deeper understanding of abstract art and the use of the arts to express emotion.
 With an emphasis on the art form of dance, students learn that they can create meaningful relationships and communicate thought, feeling and action through physical movement, and that movement can inspire understanding and reaction from audiences.

 Ballets on tour during the 2017-2018 season for middle school, high school & post-secondary students audiences:

 Booking for January 22 - February 2, 2018

 Additional Choreography by Christopher Stuart

 Music by Mark Volker, commissioned by Nashville Ballet

 Costumes by Marion Talon